doinyco/doinyco/README.md

 Hi 👋 My name is Doina
 ============================

-Full Stack Software Engineer
+Software Engineer
 -----------------------------

-I am a Full-stack Software Engineer with a passion for building dynamic and responsive web applications
+I am a Software Engineer with a passion for building dynamic and responsive web applications

 * 🌍  I'm based in Redmond, WA
 * 📝 See my resume at [Doina's Resume](https://github.com/doinyco/doina-resume)